 - One unit each of high school chemistry and high school biology with a “C” grade or better.
 If you do not meet the high school prerequisites, you may gain proficiency through the college’s developmental courses.
 The high school requirements may be waived if Biology 141 and 142 (Anatomy and Physiology I and II) are completed with a grade of “C” or better;

-- Score at or above the 45th percentile rank on the ATI/TEAS, as mandated by the VCCS.
+- Score at or above the 45th national percentile rank on the TEAS Test for RN, as mandated by the VCCS.
 Equivalent scores for the NET, or NLN nursing preadmission tests will be considered if taken within three years.
-Students have three opportunities to obtain a satisfactory score and must wait 90 days before retesting;
+Students have unlimited opportunities to obtain a satisfactory score and must wait 30 days before retesting;

 - A 2.5 average for high school courses or a 2.5 cumulative average for all college coursework.